Complaints and Appeals Procedure V4.0

 2.3 The Chief Executive Officer will consider applications for appeal on the basis of procedural fairness

 2.4 In the case of an assessment appeal and following an internal review of the assessment, GBAT may appoint an independent, qualified assessor to review and make a decision on the assessment at GBAT’s cost.

 2.5 The Chief Executive Officer will provide the complainant with a written response within 20 working days from when the appeal is received by GBAT or as soon as is practicable.
 However in some cases, particularly if the matter is complex, the resolution may take longer.

 2.6 The written response will include information on what actions and outcomes have been identified as a result of the appeal.

 2.7 If the applicant is not satisfied with the response, the applicant has the opportunity for a person or a body that is independent of GBAT to review his or her complaint or appeal following the internal GBAT complaint and appeals process.
-This service will be provided by GBAT at minimal cost to the applicant.
+This service will be at the applicant’s cost.
 In addition to this, the applicant is required to meet their own costs in relation to travel, time and in preparing any submission to an independent person or body.

 2.9 At the conclusion of this review, decisions or outcomes of the appeals process that find in the favour of the student, or otherwise, shall be implemented immediately.

 3.1 Where a student chooses to access this policy and procedure, GBAT will maintain the student’s enrolment while the complaints handling process is ongoing